 Whilst the majority of hampers have been donated by individuals, families or community groups from within King’s Church London, many local educational institutions and businesses have also been involved in providing hampers.
 The hampers are distributed through partner organisations, such as Social Services and local charities, who deliver them to individuals and families for whom life is hard.

-Big Red Boxes are available from mid-November to mid-December from the three King's Church London sites in Catford, Downham and Lee.
+Big Red Boxes are available from mid-November to mid-December from the four King's Church London sites in Catford, Downham, Lee and Beckenham.

 I just wanted to thank you, all the volunteers and the contributors who worked so hard to provide the Hampers.
 Most of the families we work with have high levels of need or are children classed as vulnerable or in need, so I can assure you that the Hampers are very much appreciated and will reach those in most need in the borough.
 Social Services Manager (2012)